kitesi/scoped-sort/website/src/routes/(doc-style)/docs/+page.md

 using case-insensitive or looseness.

 To summarize: you have a list of values separated by ';', and you can prefix that list with arguments followed by a colon.
-Those arguments can be either a number or 'i'.
+The arguments can be either a number or 'i'.

 - type: `object` (npm), `string` (everything else)